MiguelPMiralles/Portfolio/README.md

 6. [Portfolio Optimization and Efficient Frontier](https://github.com/MiguelPMiralles/Portfolio/tree/main/Portfolio%20Optimization%20and%20Efficient%20Frontier)

-A search for optimal weights for the allocation of cash given a five asset portfolio.
+A search for the optimal investment weights for five asset portfolio given their returns and volatility.
+Data is pulled from Yahoo Finance and the ticker selection follows no particular criteria.